REACH Enrollment

 Your doctor must complete and submit a Start Form before you can speak with a Care Navigator and access REACH support offerings.

 Your doctor may ask you to provide information to complete the patient sections of the form.
-You or your authorized caregiver will need to sign the form to access support offerings.* You may sign this form at your doctor's office or a REACH Care Navigator can send you a link to sign electronically.
+You or your authorized caregiver will need to sign the form to access support offerings.* You may sign this form at your doctor's office, or a REACH Care Navigator can send you a link to sign electronically.

 After your doctor completes and submits a Start Form, here’s what happens next: